OfficeDev/Microsoft-Teams-Samples/samples/graph-channel-lifecycle/csharp/README.md

 ---
 page_type: sample
-description: This sample illustrates how you can use [Graph API Channel Life Cycle](https://docs.microsoft.com/en-us/graph/api/resources/channel?view=graph-rest-beta) to call Graph APIs. .
+description: This sample illustrates how you can use Graph API Channel Life Cycle to call Graph APIs.
 products:
 - office-teams
 - office